microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

     return {"score": score, "evaluation_cost": faked_evaluation_cost, "constraint_metric": x * y}
 ```

-When the evaluation function is returning a dictionary of metrics, you need to specify the name of the metric to optimize for through `metric`(this can be skipped when the evaluation function is just returning a scalar).
-In addition, you need to specify a mode of your optimization/tuning task (maximization or minimization) through the argument `mode` by choosing from "min" or "max".
+When the evaluation function returns a dictionary of metrics, you need to specify the name of the metric to optimize for via the argument `metric` (this can be skipped when the function is just returning a scalar).
+In addition, you need to specify a mode of your optimization/tuning task (maximization or minimization) via the argument `mode` by choosing from "min" or "max".

 For example,